AngusWhittaker/gabm_interviewer_platform/README.md

 4. **Managing Interviews**

-   - Configure your interview settings via the Django admin or through the dedicated settings in the `pages` app.
+   - Configure interview settings via the Django admin interface or through dedicated settings within the `pages` app.
    - Update or customize interview scripts located in `interviewer_agent/interview_script/new_avp_full_v1/` as needed.
-   - Use the agent modules in `interviewer_agent/agent_modules/` for transcription and vocalization functionalities.
+   - Utilize the agent modules in `interviewer_agent/agent_modules/` for transcription and vocalization functionalities during interviews.

-5. **Loading the interview data**
+5. **Loading Interview Data**

-   - Using the admin account access [http://localhost:8000/summary](http://localhost:8000/summary) to see the participant list.
+   - As an administrator, access [http://localhost:8000/summary](http://localhost:8000/summary) to view the participant list.
-   - From here you can load all of the interview data.
+   - From this page, you can load interview data.

+6. **Interacting with Simulations**

+   - As an administrator, access [http://localhost:8000/chat](http://localhost:8000/chat) to select a simulation to chat with or access [http://localhost:8000/bulk-response](http://localhost:8000/bulk-response) to query the simulation with a bulk list of questions.

-6. **Working with Templates**
+7. **Working with Templates**

-   Customize the look and feel of the platform by editing the HTML templates in the `templates/` directory.
+   Customize the look and feel of the platform by editing the HTML templates located in the `templates/` directory.

 ---